swt30/thesis/chapters/02-eos/02-eos.md

 > TODO: [@fig:early-numerical-difficulties] could probably be re-drawn or maybe just removed (it's not relevant to the end product)

 I handled numerical problems like this near phase boundaries by using a bounded root-finding algorithm when solving the inverse equations.
-By pinning one end of the bounds to the phase curve and fixing the temperature, I solve a one-to-one inversion problem on either the "upper" or "lower" side of the phase curve, preventing the solver from stepping across the curve and therefore yielding the correct solution.
+By pinning one end of the bounds to the phase curve and fixing the temperature, I solve a one-to-one inversion problem on either the higher-density or lower-density side of the phase curve.
+This prevents the solver from stepping across the curve and obtaining the wrong solution.
-I did not expect this vapour-liquid transition region to be of much importance in my interior structure models, which will be mostly high-pressure ices.
+I did not expect this vapour-liquid transition region to be of much importance in my interior structure models, at least for the case when the surface is solid and the interior consists mostly of high-pressure ice.
 However, accurately handling the behaviour here was important when I later extended the models to include an atmospheric layer.

-> TODO: "and therefore yielding the correct solution" above is unclear; rephrase

 I specified an order of priority for which EOS to prefer in the case of conflict between sources.
 I rely firstly on tabular sources, then functional sources, in the order specified in @tbl:my-eos.